gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 Who is using the GeoAdmin API ?
 -------------------------------

-Here is a non exhaustive list (don't hesitate to inform us about your own web site, we would be happy to add it here:
+Here is a non exhaustive list (don't hesitate to inform us about your own web site, we would be happy to add it here):

 - `GeoCat partner map <http://www.geocat.ch/internet/geocat/fr/home/about/members.html>`_
 - `Wildruehzonen Schweiz <http://www.wildruhezonen.ch/wr400.php?na=400>`_